Turkey, Russia can tackle Syria escalation 'without anger': Erdogan

 Russia supports President Bashar al-Assad in the war in Syria while Turkey backs rebels who once aimed to topple him.

 Analysts said the relationship should survive the testy spell even while risks remained on the ground in Syria.
-Turkey, which already hosts 3.6 million refugees, fears Russian air strikes and a recent northward surge by Syrian troops threaten to send millions more refugees towards its border.
+Turkey, which already hosts 3.6 million refugees, fears Russian air strikes and a recent northward surge by Syrian troops threatens to send millions more refugees toward its border.

+At the United Nations, Secretary-General Antonio Guterres called for the cessation of hostilities to keep the situation from getting out of control.

+“We are particularly worried that now the escalation came into a situation in which we had Turkish army and Syrian army bombing each other,” Guterres said.

+“That, of course, is a change in the nature of (the) conflict that is extremely worrying.”

-A Turkish security official said clashes between Turkish and Syrian forces continued intermittently on Tuesday around Saraqeb, a town 15 km (9 miles) east of Idlib city.
+A Turkish security official said clashes between Turkish and Syrian forces continued intermittently on Tuesday around Saraqeb, a town 15 km (nine miles) east of Idlib city.

-“Now we see more clearly the limits of the Turkey-Russia cooperation in Syria...and the question is have we reached a different level of escalation” given the attacks on Turkish troops, said Sinan Ulgen, a former Turkish diplomat who chairs the Center for Economics and Foreign Policy Studies.
+“Now we see more clearly the limits of the Turkey-Russia cooperation in Syria ... and the question is have we reached a different level of escalation” given the attacks on Turkish troops, said Sinan Ulgen, a former Turkish diplomat who chairs the Center for Economics and Foreign Policy Studies.

 But “this episode is not going to lead to a permanent break between Ankara and Moscow.
-They will find ways to overcome this... because both sides continue to rely on each other” to contain the situation in Idlib, he said.
+They will find ways to overcome this ... because both sides continue to rely on each other” to contain the situation in Idlib, he said.

+Speaking beyond the Syria conflict, Guterres said “all situations are different but there is a feeling of growing instability and hair-trigger tensions, which makes everything far more unpredictable and uncontrollable.”

-Turkey’s foreign minister told his Russian counterpart to rein in Syrian forces and again warned of retaliation against provocative attacks on Turkish observation posts in Idlib set up under a 2017 agreement with Russia and Iran.
+Turkey’s foreign minister told his Russian counterpart to rein-in Syrian forces and again warned of retaliation against provocative attacks on Turkish observation posts in Idlib set up under a 2017 agreement with Russia and Iran.

 “We also don’t accept the excuse of ‘we cannot fully control the regime’ here,” Mevlut Cavusoglu said of Russia.